 Throughout this text, all times are EST (New York time).

-This is the time period when European markets often experience choppy conditions as traders prepare for the opening of the New York market at 8 am.
+This is the time period when European markets often experience choppy conditions as traders prepare for the opening of the New York market at 8 am, making it widely considered to be one of the best times for scalping forex.
 Since there are option expiries and news releases in this time period, and statistical releases of the European session (which are released around 4 am) have already been absorbed, most traders choose to sit back and reconsider their strategies before North American players enter the forex game.
 The London and Frankfurt markets are both open at this time, but liquidity lessens as trading desks reduce gear.

 Scalpers preferring choppy conditions may find an excellent environment for practicing their skills and refining their talents during this period.
 Since the market is choppy, strategies that aim to exploit small oscillations in the price to either side can be applied effectively and consistently.
 It is important to remember, however, that in some cases some anticipated economic event may make the market agitated and stir the water more than what is appreciated by the scalper.